Martha Ostenso

-Martha Ostenso (17 September 1900 – 24 November 1963) was a Norwegian American novelist and screenwriter.
+Martha Ostenso (17 September 1900 – 24 November 1963) was a Norwegian American novelist and screenwriter who is also an important figure in Canadian literary history.

 Early life and education

 Martha Ostenso was born in Haukeland (now part of Bergen), in Hordaland County, Norway.
 Her parents were Sigurd and Olina (née Tungeland) Ostenso.
-She emigrated with her family to province of Manitoba, Canada, where she first settled in Brandon before moving to Winnipeg.
+She emigrated with her family to the province of Manitoba, Canada, where she first settled in Brandon before moving to Winnipeg.
 Ostenso taught in a rural school and attended the University of Manitoba for approximately one year; she never graduated.
 While studying at the University of Manitoba, she was a student of Douglas Durkin, a professor in the English Department.
 Shortly thereafter Durkin left his wife and children and moved to New York City; Ostenso joined him there.
 They lived together in New York, where she studied at Columbia University.